Atlantic City about halfway to easing debt burden

-ATLANTIC CITY — About five years into a state takeover, the city is about halfway to getting some relief from paying off past mistakes, state documents show.
+ATLANTIC CITY — About five years into a state takeover of the city, it's about halfway to getting some relief from paying off past mistakes, state documents show.

 Almost 20% of the city's 2021 budget is going to debt payments, or about $38 million of the $200 million budgeted.